esl/MongooseIM/doc/user-guide/Push-notifications.md

 </iq>
 ```

-We have now enabled push notifications to be send to the `pubsub.mypubsub.com` to the node `princely_musings` created in previous paragraph.
+We have now enabled push notifications to be send to the `pubsub.mypubsub.com` to the node `punsub_node_for_my_private_iphone` created in previous paragraph.
 In `publish-options` we have passed the service name that we are using (`apns` or `fcm`) and the device token (here: `your_pns_device_token`) that you received from you push notification service provider (as described in _Registering with Push Service provider_).
 Those two options are the only ones required, but there are two more that are optional: